 Editor's note - this restaurant has now closed. the notes below are of historical interest only.

 This is a new establishment by established chef Kerry Sear.
-An elegant dining room has high ceilings and acres of wood panelling, giving a calm atmosphere.
-There were four set seven-course menus, each reflecting aspects of a distinctly Northwest cuisine.
+An elegant dining room had high ceilings and acres of wood panelling, giving a calm atmosphere.
+There were four set seven-course menus, each reflecting aspects of a distinctly Northwestern cuisine.
 I started with an excellent salad of chilled Dungeness crab, featuring fresh crab, fine leaves and a celery root apple relish (16/20).
 This was followed by a half cured slab of salmon with crisp sweet potatoes but with a somewhat dull green herb sauce (14/20).
-Better was skillet-roasted crab cake with some juicy scallops, served with some grilled potato and with an elderberry syrup, an odd idea that actually worked quite well (15/20).
+Better was skillet-roasted crab cake with some juicy scallops, served with some grilled potato and with an elderberry syrup - an odd idea that actually worked quite well (15/20).

 Next was a cylinder of bacon encasing some rainbow trout with a cornmeal stuffing and some grilled yams; the bacon kept the fish moist, and the strong taste of the trout was able to stand up to the bacon (15/20).
 The main course was tenderloin of tender local beef, served with rosemary garlic fries on a bed of creamed spinach with grilled leeks (15/20).
 Oregon blue cheese was very salty, and of course pasteurised, this being America (11/20).
 Dessert was a generous portion of excellent gingerbread (15/20), rounding off a very fine meal.
 Service was excellent throughout, the wine list was well thought out.